Learnware-LAMDA/Learnware/docs/workflows/client.rst

 Upload Leanware
 -------------------------------

 Before uploading a learnware, you'll need to prepare the semantic specification of your learnware.
 Let's take the classification task for tabular data as an example.
-You can create a semantic specification by a helper function ``create_semantic_specification``.
+You can create a semantic specification by a helper function ``generate_semantic_spec``.

 .. code-block:: python

+    from learnware.specification import generate_semantics_spec

     # Prepare input description when data_type="Table"
     input_description = {